Spectral projectors, resolvent, and Fourier restriction on the hyperbolic space: Introduction

 A closely related question is that of the boundedness of resolvent operators.
 A foundational paper in this direction is due to Kenig, Ruiz and Sogge~\cite{KRS}, who considered this question for second order, constant coefficient operators on the Euclidean space.
 Their results were later improved by Guti\'errez~\cite{G} in the case of the Laplacian.
 The case of general compact manifolds was also considered, see in particular Dos Santos Ferreira-Kenig-Salo~\cite{DSFKS} and Bourgain-Shao-Sogge-Yao~\cite{BSSY}.

 Turning to $L^p$ harmonic analysis on the hyperbolic space, an important non-Euclidean feature is the Kunze-Stein phenomenon, see Cowling~\cite{Co} and Ionescu \cite{I1}.
 For instance, it plays a crucial role in the derivation of dispersive estimates on $\mathbb{H}^d$ (Ionescu-Staffilani \cite{IS}, Anker-Pierfelice \cite{AP}).
 We will heavily rely on it in the present paper, especially to deal with low frequencies.
-Another research line on $\mathbb{H}^d$ has been the $L^p$ boundedness of Fourier multipliers, for which we refer to Clerc-Stein~\cite{CS}, Taylor~\cite{Taylor} and Anker~\cite{Anker}.
+Another research line on $\mathbb{H}^d$ has been the $L^p$ boundedness of Fourier multipliers, for which we refer to Clerc-Stein~\cite{CS}, Taylor~\cite{Taylor} and Anker~\cite{Anker} (see also \cite{I3,I4,MV} for refinements).
 The question of the boundedness of spectral projectors was considered by Huang-Sogge \cite{HS} and Chen-Hassell \cite{CH}, who were able to identify Lebesgue spaces over which the spectral projector is bounded.
-In the present article, we go further and obtain optimal dependence of the bounds on the Lebesgue exponents.
+In the present article we go further, obtaining and proving sharpness of the dependence of the bounds on the Lebesgue exponents.